Senior Whitehead Prize: History

 This meeting was attended by 27 mathematicians who were joined as members by a further 43 during the first year of the Society.
 Cayley, Clifford, De Morgan, Hirst, Maxwell, Salmon, Smith, Spottiswoode and Sylvester had all joined by the end of 1865.
 The first six Presidents of the Society are among the nine mathematicians we have just listed.
-It is worth noting that, except for De Morgan, who refused a Fellowship of the Royal Society, all presidents of the London Mathematical Society have been Fellows of the Royal Society of London.The Society rapidly expanded and moved away from its initial base in University College.
+Except for De Morgan, who refused a Fellowship of the Royal Society, all presidents of the London Mathematical Society have been Fellows of the Royal Society of London.The Society rapidly expanded and moved away from its initial base in University College.
 Within two years of the founding of the Society it had moved into Burlington House, Piccadilly, occupying a room in the premises of the Royal Astronomical Society.
 There was, of course, already a connection with the Royal Astronomical Society since that Society had earlier absorbed the Spitalfields Mathematical Society.
 The Society rapidly gained international status, and two years after it was founded, in 1867, it instituted a category of honorary foreign member.
 The first such member was Chasles.From its foundation the Society decided that it would publish a journal, the Proceedings of the London Mathematical Society.

 Between the first meeting in January 1865 up to November 1866, 37 papers had been presented.
 However the membership had rapidly increased and the cost of distributing the Proceeding to the members would have been too expensive if all the papers had been published.
 To keep down costs only eleven of the 37 papers were published.
 Financial pressures continued on the young Society, largely caused by the high volume of papers it was receiving.
 Only a donation of £1000 by Rayleigh in 1874 allowed the Society to become financially secure.